Krishnawasthi/Multi-Threading/synchronizedthread.md

 ## Every object will have one object lock.

+## If any method called on the particular object had required that object lock to enter into synchronized method.
+While a particular thread is executing.
+That same object will not have any other lock, so other thread cannot acquire it, they will be waiting outside.

 Now, when multiple threads access `increment()`, the operation is protected from a race condition.

 ## 🧵 Example 2